dialogic-godot/documentation/Documentation/auto-skip.md

 ![header_getting_started](/media/headers/autoadvance.png)

 ## What is Auto-Skip?
-Auto-Skip is the concept of advancing a timeline until an unseen text or an interactive event is reached.
+Auto-Skip is the concept of advancing a timeline faster than you can read it.

 In Visual Novels, Auto-Skip helps to navigate already known story branches quickly.
 If your story is not intended to be cyclic, this feature may not be of use to you.

-There are two types of this feature:

-- Timed Auto-Skip, moving through the timeline by a set maximum delay per event.
-- Instant Auto-Skip, finding the next valid point within one frame.

-Some Visual Novels offer one or both flavours of Auto-Skip.

 > **Note:** \
 *Instant* Auto-Skip has not been implemented yet.